 Geberit regularly reviews the remuneration of its executives, including that of the members of the Group Executive Board.
-This includes regular participation, e.g. every two to three years, in benchmark studies on comparable functions in other industrial companies.
-In 2015, a detailed analysis of the remuneration of the CEO and the other members of the Group Executive Board was carried out by an independent external compensation consulting firm, Towers Watson.
+This includes regular participation, every two to three years, in benchmark studies on comparable functions in other industrial companies.
+In 2017, a detailed analysis of the remuneration of the CEO and the other members of the Group Executive Board was carried out by an independent external compensation consulting firm, Willis Towers Watson (Switzerland).
 This consulting firm has no other mandates from Geberit.
-The remuneration analysis was conducted on the basis of a peer group of industrial companies of comparable size and geographic scope and headquartered in Switzerland: Autoneum, Barry Callebaut, Bucher, Dätwyler, Ems-Chemie, Georg Fischer, Givaudan, dormakaba, Logitech, Lonza, Mettler-Toledo, OC Oerlikon, Schindler, Schweiter, SFS, Sika, Sonova, Sulzer and Zehnder.
-The study, together with other published data, served as basis to determine the target remuneration levels of the CEO and other members of the Group Executive Board for the business year 2016.
-While many different factors, such as individual role and contribution, company performance and affordability, are considered to determine remuneration levels, the policy of Geberit is to provide target remuneration that is in principle positioned around the market median.
+The remuneration analysis was conducted on the basis of a peer group of industrial companies headquartered in Switzerland: ABB, AMS, Aryzta, Barry Callebaut, Clariant, Dätwyler, dormakaba, Forbo, Georg Fischer, Givaudan, LafargeHolcim, Logitech, Lonza, OC Oerlikon, Schindler, Sika, Sonova, Straumann and Sulzer.
+The study, together with other published data, was used to determine the target remuneration levels of the CEO and other members of the Group Executive Board for the business year 2018.
+While many different factors (such as the individual role, experience in the role and contribution, company performance and affordability) are considered to determine remuneration levels, the policy of Geberit is to provide a target remuneration that is in principle positioned around the market median.

-In regard to the remuneration of the Board of Directors, the remuneration and levels are reviewed periodically by the NCC.
-Such a review took place in 2015 with a benchmarking analysis provided by Towers Watson, which investigated companies of the Swiss Market Index Mid (SMIM).
-The study, together with other published data, served as basis to determine the remuneration of the members of the Board of Directors for the remuneration period starting at the 2016 General Meeting.
+With regard to the remuneration of the Board of Directors, the remuneration and levels are reviewed periodically by the NCC.
+Such a review took place in 2015 with a benchmarking analysis provided by Willis Towers Watson, which covered companies of the Swiss Market Index Mid (SMIM).